Flomastermod/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 ## Starting Headless (CLI) {: #cli }

 The easiest way to get started with headless mode is to open the Chrome binary from the command line.

+1. Navigate to `chrome://version/` and verify that you're running Chrome 59.
-If you've got **Chrome 59+** installed, start Chrome with the `--headless` flag:
+2. Start Chrome with the `--headless` flag:

-    chrome \
+      <pre>chrome \
         --headless \                   # Runs Chrome in headless mode.
         --disable-gpu \                # Temporarily needed for now.
         --remote-debugging-port=9222 \
         https://www.chromestatus.com   # URL to open.
-Defaults to about:blank.
+Defaults to about:blank.</pre>

 Note: Right now, you'll also want to include the `--disable-gpu` flag.
 That will eventually go away.